sajal243/Round-templates/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Experimentation and Data Analysis
-The students know the concept of Half Wave Rectifier and they will learn how to determine Ripple factor,they will come to know how to use Half Wave Rectifier learn about its circuit diagram and how thw Rectification occurs and helpfull.
+The student must be able to understand the working of Half Wave Rectifier and they will learn how to calculate Ripple factor,they will come to know how to use Half Wave Rectifier and learn about its circuit diagram and how the Rectification occurs.

 <br/>
 <div align="right">